 Fiction Editing

 You start with an idea: the kernel of a premise, a voice, or a setting that feels promising.
-So, you sit down to write—and then you work for months, or more likely years, typically in private, trying to bring that idea to life.
+So, you sit down to write—and then you work for months, or more likely years, trying to bring that idea to life.

-Along the way, it’s easy to lose all sense of perspective.
-You suspect the plot sags near the middle of the book, but wouldn’t changing it mean you then have to rewrite the beginning and the end?
+Along the way, it’s easy to lose perspective.
+You suspect the plot sags near the middle of the book, but wouldn’t changing it mean you have to rewrite the beginning?
 The pacing: too slow, or too fast?
-You have a crystal-clear vision of the novel’s world, but you fear at this point you may know it too well.
-Have you done enough for your readers to imagine the world as you do, or are you assuming too much?
+You have a crystal-clear vision of the novel’s world, but have you done enough for your readers to imagine it as you do?
 Is there a narrative hook here?
-Do you even need one?

 Is what you’ve written. . . any good?